 - We now know that children have individual differences in sensory processing capabilities.
 How they process sensation and plan their motor actions explains their surface behaviours.

 - We now understand that in the early stages of development, all learning of skills are inter-related and integrated, not independent.
 There are core capacities that synthesize and integrate all functional development.

 Dr. Stanley Greenspan explains this approach so eloquently in the video below:

 Orchestrating the Pieces of the Approach Through a Developmental Framework

 With the overarching developmental framework of the Developmental, Individual differences, Relationship-based (DIR) model, all therapies and programming will be co-ordinated with the same approach, tailored to the child and their family.
 Each person working with the child will be aware of developmentally appropriate activities, the child’s sensory profile, and what motivates the child.

 Dr. Greenspan says this is is critical to get the “whole mind and the whole brain working together as an orchestra” in each learning relationship.
 We want each person who is working with the child to offer a “multi‐sensory, motor, affectively meaningful context for learning” that is specifically tailored to each child and family.

 Examples: Speech & Language Therapy

-If a child requires speech & language support, the Speech & Language Pathologist using a DIR approach will follow the child’s lead to find what motivates the child naturally in order to have emotion invested in the learning.
-(S)he will choose a motivating activity within which to practice opportunities for communication that the child enjoys.
+If a child requires speech & language support, the Speech & Language therapist using a DIR approach will follow the child’s lead to find what motivates the child naturally in order to have emotion invested in the learning.
+They will choose a motivating activity within which to practice opportunities for communication that the child enjoys.